hubmapconsortium/ontology-api/README.md

 ## Remote Deployment on DEV and PROD

 When deploying the ontology services on the DEV and PROD, we'll use the `ontology-api` docker image that has been pre-built and published to DockerHub: https://hub.docker.com/r/hubmap/ontology-api.
-And the `ontology-api` will also be running behind the [HuBMAP Gateway](https://github.com/hubmapconsortium/gateway).
+The `ontology-api` will also be running behind the [HuBMAP Gateway](https://github.com/hubmapconsortium/gateway).
 The `ontology-neo4j` image can not be published to DockerHub, so we'll always need to build it on the deployment VM.

 ### Publish ontology-api docker image

 First we need to build a released version of the `ontology-api` image locally, specify the `latest` tag as well as the new version tag based on the version number in `VERSION` file, for example:
 ```
 cd server
 docker build -t hubmap/ontology-api:latest -t hubmap/ontology-api:1.1.1 .
 ```

 Then publish this image with the the `latest` tag as well as the released version tag to DockerHub:
 ```
 docker login
 docker push hubmap/ontology-api:latest